MrMasterZ/HW-2020-11-otus-spring-kryukov/25-spring-security-authorization/README.md

 * 2) Restrict controller methods using prePost and secured annotations:
      + only admin can delete and create books
 * 3) Restrict controller methods using URL restrictions:
-     + Deny all users except admin from editing the workbook
+     + Deny all users except admin editing book

 ### Used technologies